Josephguogxy/TransCity-VLM/README.md

 - PyTorch
 - Hugging Face Transformers / Datasets
 - DeepSpeed (for distributed training)
-- (Optional) Accelerate / TRL for RL-related utilities
+- Accelerate / TRL for RL-related utilities

 We thank the open-source community for these tools.